 NACN-USA is a member of CICIAMS, thus all NACN-USA members are part of CICIAMS through the Association.
 CICIAMS promotes Christian and professional values in nursing care with National and International Associations around the world.
 Members have the opportunity to become involved in CICIAMS and to attend their meetings.
 The private, international group is recognized by the Ecclesiastical Authority, and has a close working relationship with the Holy See, along with all National and International Catholic Organizations, including nursing.

 NACN-U.S.A.
 Board/Committee Members Elected to the International Catholic Committee of Nurses and Medical Social Assistants (CICIAMS) Executive Board

 Three of the members of NACN-U.S.A. have been elected to the Executive Board of CICIAMS at its August General Council meeting held in Manzini, Swaziland.
+A fourth member was selected to serve in Committee.
 The International Catholic Committee of Nurses and Medical Social Assistants is a member association of the Vatican’s Dicastery for the Laity, the Family and Life.
 The following NACN-U.S.A. members are congratulated for this honor and for their willingness to serve: